 This SERP feature displays images above a table containing information such as statistics and rankings.

 These tables will often change in size and layout depending on the search query.
 And Google will even pull information from more than one source to create their own SERP table featured snippet.

-The image below shows a table featured snippet displaying a ranking of the happiest countries in the world in 2018:
+The image below shows a table featured snippet displaying the schedule for reality TV series The Real Housewives:

 YouTube Featured Snippets

 This SERP feature is pulled from YouTube and often shows a specific clip from a video.
 YouTube featured snippets are often returned for “how to” questions, or any query best answered in video form.

 The image below shows a YouTube featured snippet returned for the search query “how to paint a room:”